 In 2009 the Jude family’s eldest son, Bryce, was diagnosed with an extremely rare type of leukemia.
 Throughout their battle, the family routinely stocked up on food at the Red Apron using the store credit that had been gifted to them and often bringing food to other families at CHEO.
 After a 3-year battle and at the tender age of 7, Bryce Jude earned his wings in September of 2012.
 During their struggle, we got to know the Jude family and their circle of friends and supporters, and worked with them to provide Christmas Dinners to the Oncology ward at CHEO, and assisted Dev as she purchased food for other families dealing with their own battles.
 But we wanted to do more.
 Their family’s extreme compassion, generosity and courage has inspired the Red Apron to partner with the Candlelighters’ to create Red Apron Candlelight Dinners with the goal of providing healthy, nutritious and convenient foods to every family in the region facing their own battle with childhood cancer.
 We dedicate this program to the memory of Bryce Jude.
 Candlelighters was established in 1988 as part a network of local and parent support groups.
 Candlelighters is a not-for-profit volunteer organization that provides programs and services for young cancer patients being treated in Eastern Ontario and to those they depend on for strength and support.
-Through fundraising and an annual commitment of money, the Red Apron has created an account that will be used to provide food to the families identified to us by Candlelighter’s.
+Through fundraising and an annual commitment of money, the Red Apron has created an account that is be used to provide food to the families identified to us by Candlelighter’s.
 To date we have have provided these families with over $13,000 in meals.

 How can you help?
 You can donate directly to this program, or transfer any unused credit on your account, or un-used gift card balances, or contribute to our tip jar at the counter in store.

 Growing Futures with Parkdale Food Centre